3035689025/ENGG1340_COMP2113_Group-project/README.md

 ────────────────────▓▒

 Name: Arthur Holiweek

 Gender: Heart

 Date of birth: 09/08/1502

 Date of issue: 11/21/2070

 Country: The Heartlands (Mars)

 Passport number: 3689 4567 8991
 __________________________________________________________

 Players will be provided with related information, such as years till expiration and planets to disprove,  to cross-reference against this passport.
 As more weeks have passed, there may be more than one document to check, so players will have to input “A” or “B” to access (print out) different documents.
 This function can also be used to access the data/documents provided by the superior.

 After each week, players’ performance will be evaluated by the time spent and the accuracy of approvals.
 Players are incentivized to reach a high mark as our rare condition (caused by The Infected blood) requires an expensive medicine (although money will evanually run out no matter how well we perform) and food will take up a majority of our paycheck (starvation can be one of the endings).

+Events and cases:

+*Normal encounters: 40% should be disapproved*

+Week 1)

+Introduction to the setting and job.
+Only humans should be approved.

+(easy, introducing how to play)

+Week 2)
+Only:

+Humans

+Aliens with passports from approved countries/ planets

+(A rebel,alien spy, introduces us to the existence of The Rebellion by handing us a pamphlet.)

+Week 3)

+Humans with passports from approved planets

+Aliens with passports from approved countries/ planets, with approved visas

+(The last case will be an encounter with a rebel.)

+A major twist is revealed by a letter from the player’s mother.
+300 years ago, Earth was origainlly occupied by the alien species, The Infected, but was since taken away by humans.
+As victory is often written by the victors, history books has referred to  the deportation of “The Infected species”  in 1800s as a victory of humans defending their motherland against external aliens powers.
+Even the name “The Infected” is to associate the species with a negative stigma to further alienate them from Earth.

+In the last part of the letter, it is also revealed that the player secretly bears the bloodline of The Infected.
+The player will then be more incentivized to join the rebellion (secret missions) against humanity, or even feel guilty about prior disapproved entries for The Infected.

+Week 4)

+Humans with passports from approved planets

+Aliens with passports from approved countries/ planets, with approved visas

+Name is not mentioned on ‘The Wanted” list

+(The last case will be the encounter to introduce the Earth officials visit if the player fulfills the requirements)

+After this week, our superior will announce a paycut to further put load on our financial situation.

+Week5)

+Humans with passports from approved planets

+Aliens with passports from approved countries/ planets, with approved visas

+Name is not mentioned on ‘The Wanted” list

+(Includes the 3 cases)

 #### Endings: